 This beach may be less than 5 km from San Antonio but the fact that you need to have your own set of wheels to seek it out keeps it relatively quiet, although it still offers all the facilities you need on a day out, from parasols to pedalos.

 The cove is suitable for snorkelling and cliff jumping plus you can hike to Ses Fontanelles to see Bronze Age cave paintings if you're feeling energetic.
 There's an even more secret and hard-to reach sister beach separated by rocks called Cala Saladeta that's popular with skinny dippers.

 From Playa d'en Bossa: Cala Carbo

-With its deep crystal-clear waters and schools of mirror fish this beach tends to be more popular with Spanish locals and expats than tourists, and its sheltered setting with the mountains behind makes it a good option for an Ibiza beach excursion on a windy day or at the end of the season.
+With its deep crystal-clear waters and schools of mirror fish, this beach tends to be more popular with Spanish locals and expats than tourists.
+Its sheltered setting with the mountains behind makes it a good option on a windy day or at the end of the season.